xdspacelab/openvslam/docs/docker.rst

     These examples depend on X11 forwarding with OpenGL for visualization.
     Note that our ``Dockerfile`` is **NOT** compatible with nvidia-docker1.

+| The instructions are tested on Ubuntu 16.04 and 18.04.
+| Docker for Mac are not supported due to OpenGL forwarding.
+Please :ref:`install the dependencies manually <section-macos>` if you are using macOS.

 .. _section-build-docker-image: